Skip to content

 Step 6.
 QSGW calculation

 We now run QSGW calculations.
-QSGW is computationally very expensive.
-So we recommend you to run smaller systems at first.
+QSGW is computationally very expensive, so we recommend running smaller systems first.

-In GWinput, n1n2n3 should be smaller than nk1 nk2 nk3 in ctrl usually, in order to reduce computational time (1/2 or 2/3 of ctrl, for example) If n1n2n3 6 6 6 for Si, it is good.
-Except k points, not need to modify so much (ask us).
-GWinput is explained here.
-Input system is different from ctrl.
+For Si, n1n2n3 = [6, 6, 6] is good; the rest of [gw] rarely needs touching for non-magnetic semiconductors.
+The legacy GWinput key mapping lives in lmf.md § Legacy ctrl.<sname> ↔ TOML path map, and the historical GWinput text format is documented (as a reference only) in gwinput.md.
 Here is a convergence behavior of the band gap for GaAs taken from Ref.[3], convGaAs From this picture, I may say 4 4 4 is not so bad if we assume ~0.1eV accuracy.
 6 6 6 is good.
 More than 8 8 8 is for numerical check(not fruitful for practical applications).

 Flow of QSGW calculation with the script gwsc